huntdatacenter/docs/docs/governance/lagtun.md

 Lagtun is the body that govern our scientific development.
 The body meets to give recommendations on our scientific development directly to the Director of HUNT Research Centre.

-Recommendations through resolution was introduced in Lagtun #4 (2021-10).

 ## Attendance